 Thank you for checking out our new Speak Japan blog!
 This blog is intended to share resources, ideas, and inspiration to Japanese language teachers for their classroom and surrounding community.
-We hope you enjoy these topics and please share them with others!
+To start off, check out our categories of topics on the lower right side, under the archive section, or jump into our more recent posts.
+Either way, we hope you enjoy these topics and please share them with others!

 Friday, July 7, 2017